 The Association for Clinical Pastoral Education (ACPE) is nationally recognized as an accrediting agency in the field of clinical pastoral education by the U.S. Secretary of Education through the U.S. Department of Education.
 Norton Healthcare is accredited by ACPE as Norton Hospitals Inc., a part of Louisville CPE Cluster.

-The Clinical Pastoral Education (CPE) Program is open to seminary and divinity school students, clergy and qualified laypersons from any religion or faith group.
+The Norton Healthcare Clinical Pastoral Education (CPE) Program is open to seminary and divinity school students, clergy and qualified laypersons from any religion or faith group.
 Growth in pastoral reflection, pastoral formation and pastoral competence is the expected outcome.

 CPE is theological and professional education for ministry.
 Students acquire pastoral skills and grow in their pastoral vocations in a clinical setting under certified ACPE supervisors.
-CPE emphasizes the integration of pastoral ministry, theology, psychology and other behavioral sciences.
+The CPE program emphasizes the integration of pastoral ministry, theology, psychology and other behavioral sciences.
 Norton Healthcare’s unique setting offers CPE students the widest range possible of pastoral experiences: from prenatal care for mother and baby to care for the aged; from newborn crises, pediatric trauma and chronic illnesses to cancer, heart disease, surgeries and bereavement care.
 The organization’s facilities serve people encompassing a full range of religious, cultural, ethnic and socioeconomic diversity.
-Norton Healthcare’s CPE provides enough variety of in-depth pastoral experiences and guidance to touch and influence the rest of each student’s ministry.
+Norton Healthcare’s CPE program provides enough variety of in-depth pastoral experiences and guidance to touch and influence the rest of each student’s ministry.

 The program seeks to help students understand how their personal history and faith tradition affect the nature of the pastoral care they offer.
 Participants learn to increase their pastoral effectiveness through personal growth and the development of professional competence.